Same-sex marriage in Saint Helena, Ascension and Tristan da Cunha

-Same-sex marriage in Saint Helena, Ascension and Tristan da Cunha has been legal since 2017.
+Same-sex marriage has been legal in Saint Helena, Ascension and Tristan da Cunha since 2017.
 An ordinance to open marriage to same-sex couples in Saint Helena was passed by the Legislative Council in a 9–2 vote on 19 December 2017.
 It went into force the following day, and the first same-sex marriage was performed on 31 December 2018.
-Same-sex couples have also been able to marry on Ascension Island since 1 January 2017 and in Tristan da Cunha since 4 August 2017.
+Same-sex couples have also been able to marry in Ascension Island since 1 January 2017 and in Tristan da Cunha since 4 August 2017.

-Saint Helena, Ascension and Tristan da Cunha were the fourth civilian British Overseas Territory to legalise same-sex marriage, following the Pitcairn Islands, Gibraltar and the Falkland Islands.
+Saint Helena, Ascension and Tristan da Cunha was the eighth British Overseas Territory to legalise same-sex marriage territorywide, following South Georgia and the South Sandwich Islands, Akrotiri and Dhekelia, the British Indian Ocean Territory, the Pitcairn Islands, the British Antarctic Territory, Gibraltar and the Falkland Islands.

 Background

 The Kingdom of England took possession of Saint Helena in 1659, building a fort and several houses.
 It became a crown colony in 1834.
 Ascension Island was claimed by the United Kingdom in 1815, and the archipelago of Tristan da Cunha was annexed by the British the following year and governed as a dependency of the Cape Colony in South Africa.
 Ascension and Tristan became dependencies of Saint Helena in 1922 and 1938 respectively.
 In 2009, the three island groups were raised to equal status with the enactment of a new constitution.

 A registry for marriages, burials and births was created upon the instructions of the East India Company in 1673.
 Until the middle of the 19th century, marriages were performed on simple payment of a fee.
 Civil marriages were possible, performed by the Governor of Saint Helena.
 The Marriage Ordinance 1851 was the first local ordinance documenting how marriages were to be legally solemnised on the islands.
 It required the intending spouses to provide an advance notice of marriage, and allowed the Anglican Church to perform religious marriage ceremonies.
 As non-Anglican churches became established over the years, they also obtained the right to marry people.

-The Marriage Ordinance 1851 did not explicitly ban same-sex marriages, and used gender-neutral language with regards to married spouses (referring to the "parties" to a marriage).
+The Marriage Ordinance 1851 did not explicitly ban same-sex marriages, and used gender-neutral language with regard to married spouses (referring to the "parties" to a marriage).
 Nonetheless, a marriage between persons of the same sex was void ab initio in common law, and thus same-sex couples were unable to marry on the islands.
 Explicit bans on same-sex marriages were enacted in England and Wales in the Nullity of Marriage Act 1971, and later the Matrimonial Causes Act 1973.
 Similar laws were passed in Scotland and Northern Ireland.
 These bans, since repealed, did not apply to South Helena, Ascension and Tristan da Cunha.
-Amid pressure to permit same-sex marriages and reform other "outdated" sections (such as the fact that civil marriages could only be conducted at The Castle and not other venues), the government agreed in 2016 to draft a new marriage ordinance.
+Amid pressure to permit same-sex marriages and reform other "outdated" sections—such as the fact that civil marriages could only be conducted at the Castle and not other venues—the government agreed in 2016 to draft a new marriage ordinance.